api-platform/docs/core/file-upload.md

         $client->request('POST', '/media_objects', [
             'headers' => ['Content-Type' => 'multipart/form-data'],
             'extra' => [
-                // If you have additionnal fields in your MediaObject entity, use the parameters 'parameters' => [
+                // If you have additional fields in your MediaObject entity, use the parameters.
+                'parameters' => [
                     'title' => 'My file uploaded',
                 ],